drkhodakarami/drkhodakarami.github.io/wiki/Inventory.md

 The wrapped inventory is a collection of multiple inventories that can be accessed and managed collectively.
 It supports operations such as retrieving the inventory storage for sprecific direction and accessing the output inventory.
 Wrapped inventory provides the needed flexibility in the types of inventories that can be wrapped and managed.

 <div class="alert alert-dismissible alert-danger">
-  :bulb:<strong>Remember</strong>, the current implementation does not provide default behavior for handling the <strong>FACING</strong> of the block to retrieve proper inventory based on the rotation and by default it assumes that the block is facing north.
+  :bulb:<strong>Remember</strong>, the current implementation, version 1.1.2+MC_1.21.3, does not provide default behavior for handling the <strong>FACING</strong> of the block to retrieve proper inventory based on the rotation and by default it assumes that the block is facing north.
 If you want to handle the rotational facing, you need to add your own logic (until we handle it properly ourselves in the library).
 </div>

 ---